 Cal Water began operating the City of Hawthorne water system in 1996, when we entered into a 15-year lease agreement with the city.
 We were selected again by the City of Hawthorne in 2012 to operate the system for another 15-year term.
 Water is supplied to Hawthorne customers from one groundwater well and with purchased surface water obtained by the Metropolitan Water District of Southern California (MWD) from the Colorado River and the State Water Project in northern California.

 Since we began operating the City's water system, we have made significant upgrades to the water system infrastructure and have worked diligently to provide service that exceeds customers' expectations.
+In 2019, we installed several critical distribution system valves necessary to improve system resiliency, and completed a full interior coating and multiple physical safety upgrades at two of our 1.8 million gallon reservoirs.

 By the end of 2002, Cal Water had submitted to the Division of Drinking Water (DDW) a Drinking Water Source Assessment and Protection Program (DWSAPP) report for each water source in the water system.
 The DWSAPP report identifies possible sources of contamination to aid in prioritizing cleanup and pollution prevention efforts.
 All reports are available for viewing or copying at our Customer Center.